Cryptozoospermia or cryptospermia is a severe alteration of sperm concentration and, therefore, a cause of male infertility.

 Is cryptozoospermia possible after vasectomy?

 Yes, it is.
 When a man undergoes vasectomy, sperms do not vanish immediately from his ejaculate.
 It requires time, between 3 to 6 months or over, until the sperm count diminishes to zero and no sperm are found in the seminal ducts after various ejaculations.
 Throughout this timeframe, it is possible for the man to have cryptozoospermia.

 If you liked this story, you may want to go through this: Post Vasectomy Semen Analysis – How Many Tests to Confirm Sterility?

 Yes, IVF-ICSI is the best reproductive option for men diagnosed with less than 100,000 sperm per mL of ejaculate, i.e. cryptozoospermia.

 This fertility treatment only requires the same number of sperm as eggs to be fertilised, so a large number of sperm is not necessary.

 ICSI is the most adequate treatment option for men with cryptozoospermia.
-To get more information about this technique, read: What Is ICSI or Intracytoplasmic Sperm Injection?
+For more information about this technique,we recommend reading: What Is ICSI or Intracytoplasmic Sperm Injection?

 As explained above, cryptozoospermia is considered a severe type of oligospermia, since the sperm count is significantly affected.
-Read this next to learn more: What Is Oligospermia? – Low Sperm Count Causes & Treatment.
+To learn more about this you can visit the following page: What Is Oligospermia? – Low Sperm Count Causes & Treatment.